-The Research Service Division Veterinary Services team are available to all ANU staff, students and researchers engaged in animal based research both lab-based and wildlife (including observation only studies).
+The Veterinary Services team are available to all ANU researchers engaged in all animal-based research.

-We work closely with academic and professional staff (including animal care technicians, management and research technicians), students and Chief Investigators) to help the University maintain high standards of animal care and management whilst achieving research excellence.
+We work closely with research staff (including animal care technicians, management and research technicians) and students to maintain high standards of animal care and management whilst achieving research excellence.

 - Anaesthetic options and anaesthetic management